Zenika/pagiel/README.md

 - Clone the repo online
 - Copy the `.env.example` file to the `.env` file
 - Change the username/password pairs
-- Launch `docker compose up`, this will launch the InfluxDB and Grafana containers which are designed to run permanently
+- Launch `docker-compose up`, this will launch the InfluxDB container which is designed to run permanently
-- Connect to influxdb (by default: `http://localhost:8086`) to get the organization id (in the url following the connection `http://localhost:8086/orgs/<orgId>`) and the connection token (data -> API Token), and fill in the corresponding environment variables
+- Connect to influxdb (by default: `http://localhost:8086`) to get the organization id (in the url following the connection `http://localhost:8086/orgs/<org id>`) and the connection token (data -> API Token), and fill in the corresponding environment variables
 - Run the setup.sh script.
-It will create some configuration files needed for the other containers from the `.env` file
+It will create some configuration files needed for the other containers from the `.env` file.
+It will also start the Grafana container which will run permanantly afterward

 > This project uses git submodules, they are only useful if you want to build local docker images.
 They can be setup with the script [setup-local.sh](scripts/setup-local.sh).